xvalovic/swi1-2017-even-git/Bocooor.md

-Your favorite fruit: ...
+Your favorite fruit: orange

-Your favorite city: ...
+Your favorite city: Helsinki

 Your favorite vegetable: carrot